 The place strategy explores opportunities to connect back to the river and creek lines and introduce Country wayfinding, naming and public art.

-Open space will be shared with schools, community and cultural events.
+Open space will be shared with schools, community and cultural events planned and designed in a way that achieves this through inclusion of supporting infrastructure.

-Other forms of green infrastructure and natural capital are considered within, on top of and amongst buildings.
+Other forms of green infrastructure and natural capital, such as canopy, green walls and roofs, are maximised on public and open space and considered within, on top of and amongst buildings.
 These can be integrated with other layers of land uses.